WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-30-Flake-is-about-control.markdown

 item will be purged, even though it was newly created.

 How do we test for that?
 We have the following options:
-1. in some low level test (technically not a unit test because we are engaging IO), use Humble Object design pattern to allow control sequencing of the steps to see what happens when they mix
+1. in some low level test (technically not a unit test because we are engaging IO), use a <a href="https://martinfowler.com/bliki/HumbleObject.html">Humble Object design pattern</a> to allow control sequencing of the steps to see what happens when they mix
 2. in some test system, __increase the frequency of the timer__ and __put object CRUD under workload__ to increase the probability of _this kind of thing_ happening
 3. in an end to end system, __put object CRUD under workload__ to incrase probability of _this kind of thing_ happening
 4. as part of functional checks, use object CRUD for each type of object and check store if it is there